England’s well being care system may move patients into hotels to ease stress on hospitals struggling to deal with rising COVID-19 admissions.

 SERIOUSLY ILL CORONAVIRUS PATIENTS IN UK TO RECEIVE RHEUMATOID ARTHRITIS DRUGS

-“We would only ever do that if it was clinically the right thing for somebody,” Hancock informed Sky News.
+“We would only ever do that if it was clinically the right thing for somebody,” Hancock instructed Sky News.
 “In some cases, people need sit-down care, they don’t actually need to be in a hospital bed.”

 CLICK HERE FOR THE FOX NEWS APP